GriffinShea/BLOODHELL/READ_ME.txt

 		I created BLOODHELL, so there are a few inefficiencies/errors in the code and game logic (for example, player will get stuck to walls).
 Overall however, I think I did a pretty good job.

+Instructions:
+		1. Download the folder labeled executable, keep the assets folder with the BLOODHELL.exe file.
+		2. Run BLOODHELL.exe.
+		3. Follow instructions in game to play the game.
+The objective is to reach the gate in the north end of the map.